Aldo Moro: First term as prime minister, 1963–1968

-Moro's first government was unevenly supported by the DC but also by the PCI, along with the PSDI and the Italian Republican Party (PRI).
+Moro's first government was unevenly supported by the DC but also by the PSI, along with the PSDI and the Italian Republican Party (PRI).
 The coalition, which replaced the previous Centrism system, was known as the Organic centre-left and was characterized by consociationalist and social corporatist tendencies.

 Social reforms

 During Moro's premiership, a wide range of social reforms was carried out.
 This included the 1967 Bridge Law (Legge Ponte).
 A bill approved on 21 July 1965 extended the program of social security.

 Despite mistrust and opposition, particularly when the Italian economic miracle came to an end and the government had to control the rise of inflation, the reforms continued.
 There was an increase in minimum wage.
 Two 1966 laws provided traders with insurance.